About Brucefield estate

 By car: we are within an hour of Edinburgh & Glasgow, and even less to Perth & Stirling.
 St Andrews is an hour away.

 By train/bicycle: we are easily reachable by train, arriving into Alloa station, from where a taxi or your bicycle can bring you to us (6 miles) as we’re on the Sustrans NCN764 traffic-free route: see our Strava map here.
 Direct trains from Glasgow (46 mins) and one change from Edinburgh.
-Even from as far away as London the 12 noon train will have you in time to put logs on the stove at a quarter to six in the evening (with only one change at Stirling).
+Even from as far away as London, the 12 noon train will have you in time to put logs on the stove at a quarter to six in the evening (with only one change at Stirling).

 Dog-friendly